prog4biol/pfb2019/README.md

 #### Blank Lines

 Blank lines are also important for increasing the readability of the code.
 You should separate pieces of code that go together with a blank line to make 'paragraphs' of code.
-Blank lines are ignored by the python interpreptor
+Blank lines are ignored by the Python interpretor.